 "And don't blame me," growled the convict I had recognised.
 "I don't want to go.
 I am quite ready to stay behind.
-As fur as I am
+As fur as I am concerned any one's welcome to my place."

-"Or, mine," said the other, gruffly.
-"I wouldn't have incommoded none of you, if I'd a had my way."
+"Or, mine," said the other, gruffly, "I wouldn't have incommoded none of you, if I'd had my way."
 Then, they both laughed, and began cracking nuts, and spitting the shells about.-As I really think I should have liked to do myself, if I had been in their place and so despised.